zaius/docs/lib/learn/deploy/01_introduction.md

             code: echo my-deploy-script.sh
 ```

-When a Build is passed, it can be deployed to a Target.
+When a build is passed, it can be deployed to a target.
+In the next
+section we'll look at how to set up deploy targets.

 [Targets &rsaquo;](/learn/deploy/02_targets.html "nav next deploy")